You know, we've been destroying Democrats all day.

 As usual, having more fun than a human being should be allowed to have.

-They've been going wall to wall with that since Hurricane Katrina back in uh September, and today is is our first day back.
+They've been going wall to wall with that since Hurricane Katrina back in September.

-Because Ray's call uh sort of took me aback a little bit until he mentioned Iraq, then it started making a little sense.
+Because Ray's call Sort of took me aback a little bit until he mentioned Iraq.

 But he made it sound like the town is dead.

-And I was sitting here stunned that there were actually people who wanted to rebuild those neighborhoods as they were uh simply because of tradition and culture.
+And I was sitting here stunned that there were actually people who wanted to rebuild those neighborhoods as they were simply because of tradition and culture.

-Why who who would do that?
+Who would do that?

-Uh when something like this happens, uh, and those of us, you know, we here at the EIB Southern Commander, we're on the wheel of chance too.
+And which only stands to reason when something like this happens, and those of us, you know, we here at the EIB Southern Commander, we're on the wheel of chance too.

 It wasn't nearly as bad a hurricane as Katrina was.

-But last year, I just want some of you to know, last year there were a bunch of hurricanes, two of them, I forget their names now, there were so many, but two of them that hit thirty miles north of here within two weeks.
+But last year, I just want some of you to know, last year, there were a bunch of hurricanes, two of them.

 There are people up there in Vero Beach who still haven't gotten.

-Francis and Jean was it?
+Francis and Gene, was it?

-Um were the hurricane names.
+Francis and Gene were the hurricane names.

-There's still people up in Vero Beach and and north of here that still haven't gotten from FEMA.
+There's still people up in Vero Beach and north of here that still haven't gotten from FEMA their roof, other things that they were promised, or their insurance companies.

-As to the 250 billion, I forget when this was, it's uh gotta be within the past six weeks.
+As to the $250 billion, I forget when this was.

 Help me out here.